dgnball/danielball.com/projects/babylon-healthcare-symptom-checker.md

 ![babylon-chat.png](/assets/images/projects/babylon-chat.png)

-Developing and maintaining backend Python and Flask-based microservices for a healthcare app.
+Developing backend Python and Flask-based microservices for a healthcare app.
 A large part of the work was helping with testing and software releases, which was safety critical, so involved a lot of different stakeholders and was process heavy.
 However, a lot of automation was used based on a wide variety of CI tools including Circle CI, Jenkins,